 Thrilled at the news of Maruhashi’s world record feat, saltwater anglers across Japan for the first time were learning about the world of big-game fishing.
-An evangelist of the fishing line system based on the IGFA rules, Maruhashi introduced Japanese anglers not only to a new genre of fishing (big-game fishing), but also to new fishing techniques and a new standard of fishing equipment.
+An evangelist of the fishing line system based on IGFA rules, Maruhashi introduced Japanese anglers not only to a new genre of fishing (big-game fishing), but also to new fishing techniques and a new standard of fishing equipment.

 Alongside fishing pioneers, there’s always been VARIVAS.